vandanab/InstagramPhotoViewer/README.md

  * Required: User can scroll through a list of popular photos from Instagram.
  * Required: For each photo displayed, user can see the following details:
            Graphic, caption, username, like count, user profile image.
- * Optional: Comment on the picture with the username of the commenter.
+ * Optional: 2 comments on the picture with the username of the commenter.
- * Optional: Rendering similar to Instagram.
+ * Optional: Rendering similar to Instagram (same proportions as instagram).
+ * Optional: Added pull-to-refresh functionality using SwipeRefreshLayout.
- * Todo: Use ViewHolder pattern.
+ * Micellaneous: Used ViewHolder pattern.
- * Todo: SwipeRefreshLayout.
- * Todo: Same proportions as Instagram.

 Notes: